 Brute Force Active Directory

-To brute force attack on active directory, you can use Metasploit Framework auxiliaries.
-You can
+To brute force an attack on an active directory, you can use Metasploit Framework auxiliaries.
+You can use the below auxiliary:

 msf > use auxiliary/scanner/smb/smb_login

-then you can run this auxiliary by entering “run” command.
+then you can run this auxiliary by entering the “run” command.

 If you try false passwords more than Account Lockout Policy, you can see this message “Account Has Been Locked out“.